Interactions and Reconnections of Four-Dimensional Quantum Vortices: Background and Methods

-Similar to in lower dimensions, the dominant contribution to the interaction energy between two vortex planes in a large, homogeneous system is given by the hydrodynamic kinetic energy, $E_h \approx \int \frac{\rho}{2} {\bf v}^2 d^4 r$ where $\rho = |\psi|^2$ is the density, and ${\bf v} = {\bf v}_1 + {\bf v}_2$ is the total velocity field found by summing the velocities of the individual vortices~\cite{mccanna2023curved}.
+where $\rho = |\psi|^2$ is the density, and ${\bf v} = {\bf v}_1 + {\bf v}_2$ is the total velocity field found by summing the velocities of the individual vortices~\cite{mccanna2023curved}.
 This can therefore be decomposed into a sum of the energies of each individual vortex along with the hydrodynamic vortex-vortex interaction energy~\cite{mccanna2023curved}

 which can be positive (i.e. repulsive) or negative (i.e. attractive), depending on the relative orientation of the two vortex planes.

 We will parametrise these non-orthogonal vortex plane states symmetrically as follows: given \(\mathbf{x}\) the spatial coordinates in the lab frame, we define two new frames $ \pm $, with respective coordinates \(\mathbf{x}^\pm\).
 These are defined in relation to each vortex plane and are each tilted from the lab frame in an equal and opposite way to each other.
 That is, these vortex frames are related to the lab frame by \(\mathbf{x}^{\pm} = R(\pm\theta_1/2,\pm\theta_2/2)\mathbf{x}\), and therefore to each other by \(\mathbf{x}^+ = R(\theta_1,\theta_2)\mathbf{x^-}\), where \(R(\theta_1,\theta_2)\) is a double rotation which we can assume without loss of generality to take the form~\cite{mccanna2023curved}